Fraser River: Flooding

 The most significant Fraser river floods in recorded history occurred in 1894 and 1948.

 1894 flood

 After European settlement, the first disastrous flood in the Lower Mainland (Fraser Valley and Metro Vancouver) occurred in 1894.
 With no protection against the rising waters of the Fraser River, Fraser Valley and Metro Vancouver communities from Chilliwack downstream were inundated with water.
 In the 1894 floods, the water mark at Mission reached 25.75 ft.

 After the 1894 flood, a dyking system was constructed throughout the Fraser Valley.
-The dyking and drainage projects greatly improved the flood problems, but unfortunately over time, the dykes were allowed to fall into disrepair and became overgrown with brush and trees.
+The dyking and drainage projects greatly improved the flood problems, but over time, the dykes were allowed to fall into disrepair and became overgrown with brush and trees.
 With some dykes constructed of a wooden frame, they gave way in 1948 in several locations, marking the second disastrous flood.
 Flooding since 1948 has been minor in comparison.

 1948 flood

 1948 saw massive flooding in Chilliwack and other areas along the Fraser River.
 The high-water mark at Mission rose to 24.7 ft.
 The peak flow was about 15,600 cubic meters per second.